DavidViillanueva/donation-app---frontend/README.md

     _In this directory are the components extracted for the descompresing of the main component._

 * src/components/materialComponents

     _I decided separate the implementation of the components of Material.ui to avoid doit bigger the main component with the set of styles._

+* src/components/informativeComponents

+    _In this folder are the components  related with the view of data, only show information of the cause._

+* src/components/interactiveComponents

+    _In this folder are the component that have a reaction with the interaction of the user._

+* src/components/languageSelector

+    _In this folder are the component and styled sheed for the selector of languages, I decided have it in a folder independient because is a component that can be used in another project_

 * src/helpers

     _In this directory are the helpers used for the "logic" in the app, I decided have in other files for help the reading of the main component._

 * src/hooks

     _Only one hook is used for the donor count that has the cause, with separate logic for its use without hindering the reading of the main component._

+* src/config

+    _In this directory are one file for the config of the framework of translation that I decided to use._

+* src/firebase

+    _In this directory are one file for export the comunication with the database in firebase._

 ## Deployment